osmocom/osmo-bsc/README.md

 libmsc, i.e. the old OsmoNITB.
 Since the standalone OsmoMSC with a true A interface (and IuCS for 3G support) is available, OsmoBSC exists only as a separate standalone entity.

-OsmoBSC-NAT is a specialized solution to navigating RTP streams through a NAT.
-(Todo: describe in more detail)